Recommendations are independently chosen by Reviewed’s editors. Purchases you make through our links may earn us a commission.

 Winco 10-inch Piano Whip

-Winco's stainless steel "whip" (the brand's clever name for whisks) is a great deal, and you can rest assured knowing it's the exact brand I use in the professional restaurant kitchen because it's that durable.
+Winco’s stainless-steel “whip” (the brand’s clever name for a whisk) is a great deal, and you can rest assured knowing it’s the exact brand I use in my professional restaurant kitchens because it’s that durable.
 Narrower and a bit stiffer than a balloon whisk, I’d say this one is closer to French style, but the brand doesn’t advertise it specifically as such.

-It’s a bit heavier than the other whisks I tested, which might bother some folks, but you can really knock this one around and it’ll stand the test of time.
-It has an additional metal ring at the bottom of the balloon, which can be a little bit of a nuisance to clean—the chocolate cake batter really stuck in there during testing.
+It’s a bit heavier than other whisks, which might bother some folks, but you can really knock this one around and it’ll stand the test of time.
+It has an additional metal ring at the bottom of the balloon, which can be a little bit of a nuisance to clean.
 Beyond that flaw, this simple whisk is an affordable, reliable workhorse.

 The different types of whisks include balloon whisks, spiral whisks, flat whisks, and Danish dough whisks.

-There are a few types of whisks on the market.
-Here's a handy guide:
+There are a few types of whisks on the market:

-Balloon whisk: the most common type of whisk, balloon-shaped top, allows for maximum air incorporation into foods
+Balloon whisk: the most common type of whisk, with a balloon-shaped top that allows for maximum air incorporation into foods

-Spiral or coil whisk: a small spiral of wires in a ball shape, great for whisking things like hot cocoa
+Spiral or coil whisk: a small spiral of wires in a ball-whisk shape; these are great for whisking things like hot cocoa, gravy, or sauces

 Danish dough whisk: flat wire loops used to bring together shaggy doughs